banisterious/obsidian-oneirometrics/docs/developer/implementation/architecture-decisions.md

 # OneiroMetrics Architecture Decisions

 This document tracks important architecture decisions that need to be made during the refactoring process.
 Each question includes options with pros and cons to help guide decision-making.
-All implementation details for these decisions have been incorporated into the comprehensive refactoring plan (docs/developer/implementation/refactoring-plan-2025.md).
+All implementation details for these decisions have been incorporated into the comprehensive [refactoring plan](./refactoring-plan-2025.md).
+For the full technical implementation of these decisions, including code examples and timelines, refer to the refactoring plan document.

 ## 1. Interface Design Strategy - DECIDED